 I've recently been reading the book Blink by Malcolm Gladwell.
 It's quite an interesting book and one of the ideas put forward is that when making decisions we gain more confidence by considering more data but we make poorer decisions at the same time.
 If you can find the key elements then you can focus only on them and make quicker and more accurate decisions.
 Finding those key elements, though, can be a real exercise in creative thinking.

-This week we're dividing.
+This week we're idly flip flopping.

-This week we're defining.
+This week we're seeking.

-This week we're talking gibberish.
+This week we're extrapolating.

 Game: There is 1 random word below.
 Use it as inspiration to think of something it would be interesting if we never had in this world.

 One aspect of creativity is seeing things from different perspectives.
 Seeing the things that are right in front of us, the things that are obvious, but that we don't see as we don't realise they are what we are looking for.
 This weeks challenge is a fun way to develop this side of creativity.
 You will already know the answer, it's just that you don't yet know that it is the answer.